TitanDvd/generic_table/README.md

 }
 ```

-The `ExportEventArgs` have some interesting points that is worth to explain.
-Once the execution gets to the `onExport` method you have some options to handle.
-By default, the engine will set a time mark in the exported file name like this `date('YmdHis')`.
-So, `my_products` may ends up  in `my_products_20250310220005`, but if you don't need it you can set `appendTimeMarkToFilename` to `false` like:
+The `ExportEventArgs` have some interesting points worth explaining.
+Once the execution reaches the `onExport` method you have some options to handle.
+By default, the engine will set a timestamp on the exported file name like `date('YmdHis')`.
+So, `my_products` may end up  in `my_products_20250310220005`, but if you don't need that you can set `appendTimeMarkToFilename` to `false` like:
 ```php
 public function onExport(ExportEventArgs $args) : BinaryFileResponse|Response
 {